 E.12 Consultations with PAFs and PAPs during Base Line Socio Economic Survey (BSES) were conducted to understand the perception, concern and response from them during the census survey.
 Also, about 30 meetings were held with the local community.
 Tahsile level public consultations were held in each of 4 Tehsils where PAFs, PAPs, NGOs and Government agencies were involved.
-Key primary stakeholders that participated in consultations organized by the SIA consultant in collaboration with DFCCIL included land losers, people losing residences and shops, people losing trees, other assets such as pump sets, management committees of the affected common property resources, squatters, artisans, women, vulnerable people, and village elders.
-Secondary stake holders who participated included local representatives, leaders, NGOs, state government and DFCCIL field officials.
 The outputs obtained from these meetings helped in formulating strategies for minimizing impacts.
+Consultation is completed.

 E.13 Follow-up consultations: Stakeholders workshops as follow-up consultation with the stakeholder's including the PAFs & PAPs will be conducted at the local level.
 These follow-up sessions provided DFCCIL an opportunity to explain to the community the manner in which the concerns raised during earlier consultations had been incorporated in R&R policy framework of DFCCIL.
 Suggestions of the community during these sessions have been incorporated into the project design to the maximum extent possible.
 However more consultations are planned in the RAP during R&R implementation stage for strengthening participation.
-The CPM shall be responsible for holding inclusive consultations during implementation with the help of his field staff.
 These facilitating NGOs will assist CPM office in these consultations.
 Finding outcome of these consultations will be discussed and plausible solution to issues raised during preparatory phase will be undertaken.
 A separate Annex to this RAP has been added to provide a detailed picture of the consultations and issues discussed therein for reference.